Robust Model Checking with Imprecise Markov Reward Models: Probabilistic Computational Tree Logic

 and hence:

 where both equations are array relations to be considered for each $\tau=1,\ldots,t$, sums and products should be intended as element-wise operations on arrays, and $rew$ is the array of (state) rewards defined in Section \ref{sec:mc}.
-Note that, for $rew=\mathbb{I}_{\Phi}$, Equation \eqref{eq:recursion_expcumrew} becomes Equation \eqref{eq:hitting_dual}, i.e., if rewards are one on the hitting event and zero otherwise, the expected cumulative reward is the hitting probability.
+Note that, when $rew=\mathbb{I}_{\Phi}$, Equation \eqref{eq:recursion_expcumrew} becomes Equation \eqref{eq:hitting_dual}, i.e., if rewards are one on the hitting event and zero otherwise, the expected cumulative reward equals the hitting probability.

 \paragraph{Bounded-Reward Probability.} Given MRM $(M,rew)$ and state $s \in \mathcal{S}$, the following condition holds: